 What is Bitcoin?

-How does Bitcoin Work?
+How does Bitcoin work?

-, bitcoin is virtual and refers to a heavily encrypted computer file — the shiny gold BTC coins you see online are somewhat of a novelty.
+Unlike fiat (government-issued) currency, bitcoin is virtual and refers to a heavily encrypted computer file — the shiny gold BTC coins you see online are somewhat of a novelty.

-"Real" bitcoin is stored in a "digital wallet" (a bit like an email or online bank account) that's accessed via an app on a smartphone or computer.
-Transactions are made over the internet via this wallet and recorded on a shared public ledger and tracking system known as "blockchain".
+"Real" Bitcoin is stored in a "digital wallet" (a bit like an email or online bank account) that's accessed via an app on a smartphone or computer.
+Transactions are made over the internet via this wallet and recorded on a shared public ledger and tracking system known as "Blockchain".

-Who Controls Bitcoin?
+Who controls Bitcoin?

 Bitcoin is controlled by its users, it's run by an open-source software with no central authority, bank or company controlling it.
 Each user needs a version of the software similar to the way we need software to drive our email systems.
 There are a number of software variations around and it's up to the user to configure the software to suit them, but essentially all the software variations produce the same result, to send and receive electronic mail, or in this case, to store your Bitcoin account and allow trades and transactions.

-How Safe is Bitcoin?
+How safe is Bitcoin?

-Each day thousands of crypto transactions are made, and the developers behind them and the blockchain technology are constantly improving the software, processes and protocols involved.
+Each day thousands of crypto transactions are made, and the developers behind them and the Blockchain technology are constantly improving the software, processes, and protocols involved.
 Over its 10 year history, Bitcoin has proven to be reliable, its systems capable of withstanding the most complex of online attacks.
 Yes, in the same way as online fiat currency, there are always factors that can negatively impact your account and its worth; cyber threats, hacking, use of insecure third parties, price volatility, but overall these risks are minimal.

-There are three main ways to obtain bitcoin:
+There are three main ways to obtain Bitcoin:

-1. Bitcoin can be purchased using traditional money.
+- Bitcoin can be purchased using traditional money.

-2. A computer system can generate bitcoin, reffered to as "mining".
+- A computer system can generate bitcoin, reffered to as "mining".

-3. People can use bitcoin to purchase goods or services from you.
+- People can use bitcoin to purchase goods or services from you.

-Why Do People Trade in Bitcoin?
+Why do people trade in Bitcoin?

 The majority of people who use bitcoin do so to save time and money.
-It's open-source and not controlled or governed by a central bank allowing for quicker, cheaper and easier transactions.
+It's open-source and not controlled or governed by a central bank allowing for quicker, cheaper, and easier transactions.
 Bitcoin transactions are instantaneous and no clearance is necessary.
 This reduces the time spent waiting for funds and prerequisites to be passed thereby reducing the high transaction fees encountered when sending funds via traditional banks or agencies.
 Those who trade in bitcoin can do so freely, person to person, instantly.

 Where can Bitcoin be used?